UNLOCK FREE TRAINING

 As a wholesaler, you don't typically spend money fixing up the property.
 Instead, you immediately hit the market looking for potential buyers.

 It’s incredibly important to note that wholesalers cannot market the property without a real estate license.
-You can only advertise the purchase contract, which you have a legal interest in.
+You can only advertise the purchase contract in which you have a legal interest.
 When you find a buyer, you can use an assignment contract to transfer the sales contract, thus the property, over to them.

 There are three ways to wholesale real estate, including an assignment of a contract, double closing, or a Buy and Sell agreement, aka wholetailing.
 It’s also important to know the applicable laws in Missouri to avoid getting into trouble with this practice.
 You must follow the state regulations and laws carefully.